Netherlands3D/Netherlands3D.github.io/docs/docs/developers/quickstart.md

 Netherlands3D is developed in Unity, thus you'll need few prerequisites to start with the platform:

-1. Install Unity, the recommended version is Unity 2023 LTS, including the WebGL build options.
+1. Install Unity, the recommended version is Unity 2022.3.34f1, including the WebGL build options.
 Please check the Unity Download Page -or Unity Hub- and the official Installation Guide for assistance.
 2. Basic understanding of Unity and C# programming language.

 ## Getting Started

-1. Firstly, clone the Netherlands3D/twin repository from GitHub:
+1. We use Git LFS for storing large files.
+For Windows users, this is included in Git for Windows, while Mac users need to do the following:

     ```bash
+    brew install git-lfs
+    git lfs install
+    ```

+2. Clone the Netherlands3D/twin repository from GitHub:

+    ```bash
     git clone https://github.com/Netherlands3D/twin.git
     ```

-2. Once cloned, open the project in Unity.
-After the project has loaded, you can start tweaking and modifying the application as per your needs.
+3. Once cloned, open the project in Unity.

-Do make sure that your build settings are set to build the project as a WebGL application, as several functionalities are tailored to that platform.
+4. Now, go to the File menu, then select Build Settings.
+In the Build Settings window, choose WebGL and click Switch Platform.

 ## Recommendations